 Running your heater even in warmer months will get rid of moisture in your bathroom and ensure that mould doesn't form.
 Some bathrooms don't even have windows so hardly any ventilation at all, so turning on the heating for short periods of time is important to do so moisture doesn't build up.

-It is possible to use your existing central heating in your bathroom using a conventional radiator, however this comes with the problem of having to heat your entire home at the same time when it’s likely that you will be getting ready first thing in the morning or at night in just one part of your house or apartment.
-Therefore, this is not very energy efficient and you may feel the need for a secondary source of heating that can be run on its own.
+It is possible to use your existing central heating in your bathroom using a conventional bathroom radiator, however this comes with the problem of having to heat your entire home at the same time when it's likely that you will be getting ready first thing in the morning or at night in just one part of your house or apartment.
+Therefore, this is not very energy efficient and you may feel the need for a secondary source of heating such as an electric radiator that can be run on its own.

 Another thing to consider is the shape and size of the heater and the kind of risks they impose.
 Some bathroom heaters are free-standing and come with tip-over automatic shut off whereas a wall mounted bathroom heater won't need such features as they are well out of the way and pose no risk to being knocked as you get out of the shower.
 Corded heaters can be a tripping hazard, so must be placed somewhere safe when not in use and definitely out of reach of children.
 Heaters can be cordless such as wall mounted which can have the cord embedded into the wall.
 And being able to programme your heater so they only function at the times you are home will ensure you can keep an eye on their correct operation.

 There are a number of options to choose from:

 We have reviewed some of the more energy efficient and space saving options to suit your needs.